Tylersuard/AudioChordMixerFork/README.md

 The examples vary in length, but all are around 16,000 samples long.

 I tokenized each example and then trained the ChordMixer network on them, and it is now able to classify those examples with a 77% accuracy on the validation set.
 That is not an especially high accuracy, but it proves that audio files can be understood as a sequence by a neural network rather than as a spectrogram, which is the prevailing method at the time of this repository's release.

+To run in Google Colab, just open Google Colab, go to file --> open, then open from github, and paste in the URL of this repo.